nguyenvuong310/Kubenestes-Lab/lab8/lab8.md

 - Consider replacing Elasticsearch with a managed backend or using OpenSearch.
 - Add Index lifecycle management and storage sizing guidance for production.

----

-Lab created: use the manifests inside `lab8/logging` to follow the steps above.